Pleb5/satshoot/apps/bitcoin-troubleshoot/EVENT_STRUCTURE.md

 ## Review events
 ### Rationale: Web of Trust and Reviews
-In addition to the Web of Trust(WoT) weeding out untrusted people and spam, Bitcoin Troubleshoot uses Review events similar to NIP32 in order to bootstrap a reputation network of Troubleshooters and Clients.
+In addition to the Web of Trust(WoT) weeding out untrusted people and spam, SatShoot uses Review events similar to NIP32 in order to bootstrap a reputation network of Troubleshooters and Clients.
 After a Troubleshooting experience both parties rate each other so everyone has more confidence in the future that the counterparty is trustworthy enough.

-Filtering is based on the user's local perspective (follows, mutes and reports of himself and his follows, bootstrapped with the Bitcoin Troubleshoot nostr acccount).
+Filtering is based on the user's local perspective (follows, mutes and reports of himself and his follows, bootstrapped with the SatShoot nostr acccount).
 Filtered pubkeys don't show up on the Ticket feed nor are his Offers listed, and his direct messages are not shown either.